Derivation of Quadratic Formula

 2. Now Solve For "x"

-Now we just need to rearrange the equation to leave "x" on the left
+We will try to rearrange the equation to have just "x" on the left:

 Which is the Quadratic formula we all know and love: